truongsonghiep/journey-to-the-west/chapter_001.md

 why I can‟t practice austerities.”
 The Monkey King said, “According to what you have said, you are indeed a gentleman of filial piety, and you will certainly be rewarded in the future.
-I hope, however, that you will show me the way to the immortal‟s abode, so that I may reverently call upon him.”
+I hope, however, that you will show me the way to the immortal's abode, so that I may reverently call upon him.”
 19
 19
-“It‟s not far,” the woodcutter said.
+“It's not far,” the woodcutter said.
 “This mountain is called the Mountain of Mind and Heart, and in it is the Cave of Slanting Moon and Three Stars.
 Inside the cave is an immortal by the name of the Patriarch Subodhi, who has already sent out innumerable disciples.
 Even now there are thirty or forty persons who are practicing